Unique opportunity to join an exciting, mid-stage biotechnology company

 - Ability to work effectively in a fast-paced, rapidly changing environment

-- Willing to have a flexible schedule when needed and travel domestically and internationally on occasion
+- Willingness to have a flexible schedule when needed and travel domestically (+/- 30%)

 Apply: Please submit resume or CV and cover letter to hiring@Talaristx.com